niranjk/fluttertutorial/README.md

 - URI : Universal Resource Identifier
 - Unit testing WebServices
 - Using StatefulWidget to update view with data received from WebServices
+- Show ProgressBar which waiting for response : LinearProgressIndicator Widget
+- If WebServices fails provide Pull to Refresh mechanism : RefreshIndicator Widget

 # ALL Flutter Commands
 - flutter doctor